kj-9/covid19jp/README.md

 This package provides ready to use Japanese covid-19 datasets.

-- `japan_daily`: Daily nation-level dataset of Japanese covid-19 situation.
+- `?jp_daily`: Daily nation-level dataset of Japanese covid-19 situation.
-- `pref_daily`: Daily prefecture-level dataset of Japanese covid-19 situation.
+- `?pref_daily`: Daily prefecture-level dataset of Japanese covid-19 situation.
-- `pref_weekly`: Weekly prefecture-level dataset of Japanese covid-19 situation (which contains some additional columns like hospital capacity not appear in `pref_daily`).
+- `?pref_weekly`: Weekly prefecture-level dataset of Japanese covid-19 situation (which contains some additional columns like hospital capacity not appear in `?pref_daily`).
-- `pref`: Master dataset for Japanese prefectures.
+- `?pref`: Master dataset for Japanese prefectures.

 ### Notes